Non-Contiguous Allocation in Operating System

 Prerequisite – Variable Partitioning, Fixed Partitioning

-Paging and Segmentation are the two ways which allow a process’s physical address space to be non-contiguous.
-It has advantage of reducing memory wastage but it increases the overheads due to address translation.
+Paging and Segmentation are the two ways that allow a process’s physical address space to be non-contiguous.
+It has the advantage of reducing memory wastage but it increases the overheads due to address translation.
 It slows the execution of the memory because time is consumed in address translation.

-In non-contiguous allocation, Operating system needs to maintain the table which is called Page Table for each process which contains the base address of the each block which is acquired by the process in memory space.
-In non-contiguous memory allocation, different parts of a process is allocated different places in Main Memory.
+In non-contiguous allocation, the Operating system needs to maintain the table which is called the Page Table for each process which contains the base address of each block that is acquired by the process in memory space.
+In non-contiguous memory allocation, different parts of a process are allocated to different places in Main Memory.
 Spanning is allowed which is not possible in other techniques like Dynamic or Static Contiguous memory allocation.
 That’s why paging is needed to ensure effective memory allocation.
 Paging is done to remove External Fragmentation.

-Here a process can be spanned across different spaces in main memory in non-consecutive manner.
+Here a process can be spanned across different spaces in the main memory in a non-consecutive manner.
 Suppose process P of size 4KB.
-Consider main memory have two empty slots each of size 2KB.
+Consider main memory has two empty slots each of size 2KB.
 Hence total free space is, 2*2= 4 KB.
 In contiguous memory allocation, process P cannot be accommodated as spanning is not allowed.

 But, in what manner we divide a process to allocate them into main memory is very important to understand.
-Process is divided after analysing the number of empty spaces and their size in main memory.
-Then only we divide our process.
-It is very time consuming process.
+The process is divided after analysing the number of empty spaces and their size in the main memory.
+Then only we do divide our process.
+It is a very time-consuming process.
 Their number as well as their sizes changing every time due to execution of already present processes in main memory.

 Size of page in process = Size of frame in memory

 Although their numbers can be different.
-Below diagram will make you understand in better way: consider empty main memory having size of each frame is 2 KB, and two processes P1 and P2 are 2 KB each.
+Below diagram will make you understand it in a better way: consider empty main memory having a size of each frame is 2 KB, and two processes P1 and P2 are 2 KB each.

 Resolvent main memory,

-In conclusion we can say that, Paging allows memory address space of a process to be non-contiguous.
+Concluding, we can say that Paging allows the memory address space of a process to be non-contiguous.
 Paging is more flexible as only pages of a process are moved.
 It allows more processes to reside in main memory than Contiguous memory allocation.